rezacsedu/rezacsedu.github.io/training.md

   - Functions, Tools and Agents with LangChain
   - Vector Databases: from Embeddings to Applications
   - LLMOps
-  - Building Applications with Vector Databases
+  - Building Applications with Vector Databases.